anushaporeddy030697/student_internship_management/README.md

 we have sucessfully deployed the data base into remote 3-14-2023 we are working on the UI part of the project
-3-17-2023
-We are working on the Admin login to store in the database

 </a></p>